Pierre-Joseph Proudhon: Proto-fascism

 Although long considered a founding father of anarchism and part of the French Left, some have tried to link him to the extreme right.
 He was first used as a reference in the Cercle Proudhon, a right-wing association formed in 1911 by Georges Valois and Edouard Berth.
 Both had been brought together by the syndicalist Georges Sorel, but they would tend toward a synthesis of socialism and nationalism, mixing Proudhon's mutualism with Charles Maurras' integralist nationalism.
 In 1925, Georges Valois founded the Faisceau, the first fascist league, which took its name from Benito Mussolini's fasci.
-Zeev Sternhell, historian of fascism in particular of French fascists, noted this use of Proudhon by the far-right:
+Zeev Sternhell, historian of fascism and in particular of French fascists, noted this use of Proudhon by the far right:

 In response, K. Steven Vincent states that "to argue that Proudhon was a proto-fascist suggests that one has never looked seriously at Proudhon's writings".
 Proudhon had great influence on the anarchist and non-anarchist socialist movement.
 In the United States, Proudhon was influential within radical progressive sectors and labour leaders, among them individualist anarchists such as Joseph Labadie, Dyer Lum and Benjamin Tucker.
 In France, Proudhon's influence on French socialism, including the Paris Commune, was surpassed by Marxist socialism only at the beginning of the 20th century.
 Proudhonists made up an important French faction in the First International and Proudhon's thought strongly influenced debate in French and Belgian socialist circles long before the Cercle Proudhon.
 George Woodcock stated that "Sorel, whose ideas were most fully developed in his Reflections on Violence, had no direct connection with the syndicalist movement, and he was repudiated."

 Anarchist Albert Meltzer has argued that although Proudhon used the term anarchist, he was not one and that he never engaged in "anarchist activity or struggle", but rather in "parliamentary activity".
-Proudhon also engaged in an exchange of published letters between 1849 and 1850 with the French Liberal School economist Frédéric Bastiat discussing the legitimacy of interest.
-As Robert Leroux argued, Bastiat had the conviction that Proudhon's anti-interest doctrine "was the complete antithesis of any serious approach".
-Proudhon famously lost his temper and declared to Bastiat: "Your intelligence is asleep, or rather it has never been awake.
-You are a man for whom logic does not exist.
-You do not hear anything, you do not understand anything.
-You are without philosophy, without science, without humanity.
-Your ability to reason, like your ability to pay attention and make comparisons is zero.
-Scientifically, Mr. Bastiat, you are a dead man."

-Anti-Semitism
+In 1945, J. Salwyn Schapiro wrote an article titled Pierre Joseph Proudhon, Harbinger of Fascism with the goal of showing that Proudhon "was a harbinger of fascist ideas".
+A rebuttal to Schapiro's article, written by the Italian anti-fascist Nicola Chiaromonte, was published in January 1946.
+In 2021 the anarchist and Proudhon scholar Iain McKay published a detailed critique of Schapiro's claims.
+In his study on the relationship between Proudhon's thought and the ideology of the Third Reich, historian Frédéric Krier came to the conclusions that, despite some similarities, major elements of his thinking, such as his advocacy for federalism and his critique of nationalism and caesarism, also put him clearly at odds with it.

+A number of other Proudhon scholars have explicitly rejected the idea that Proudhon could reasonably be considered a fascist.